tcotten-scrypted/ts-aiagent-boilerplate/README.md

 # ts-aiagent-boilerplate

-**ts-aiagent-boilerplate** is a TypeScript-based boilerplate designed to help developers quickly start developing custom AI agent projects while keeping aligned with [@ai16zdao's Eliza framework](https://github.com/ai16z/eliza).
+**ts-aiagent-boilerplate** is a TypeScript-based boilerplate designed to help developers quickly start developing custom modules and packages for [@ai16zdao's Eliza framework](https://github.com/ai16z/eliza).
 It provides a robust development environment with tools for linting, formatting, testing, and building scalable Node.js applications.
 This project is not a fork of the Eliza codebase, and is instead a complementary starting point for module and package development that follows the same practices as the core project.

 ## Features